-It’s always great to have command line parameters which can give us lot of great features like silent installation, etc. In this is article I will list out some command line parameters that would help us in doing great thing while installing Adobe Reader.
+It’s always great to have command line parameters which can give us a lot of great features like silent installation, etc. In this article, I will list out some command line parameters that would help us in doing great things while installing Adobe Reader.

 Command Line Parameter

 - /n Start a separate instance of Acrobat or Adobe Reader, even if one is currently open.

 - /o Suppress the open file dialog box.

 - /h Start Acrobat or Adobe Reader in a minimized window